tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

 | ![Simple Configuration file for TezPay.](/tezpay/tutorial/tezpayImage13.png) |
 |-|

-> If you've used json before but now hjson, you can read more about it here: [https://hjson.github.io/](https://hjson.github.io/)
+> **ℹ️ NOTE:** If you're familiar with JSON but new to HJSON (Human JSON), you can learn more at [https://hjson.github.io/](https://hjson.github.io/).
+HJSON is more forgiving than JSON and supports comments.

 *Yellow is areas you will input data/edit fields*
 *Blue are comments about Configuration File objects*